etiennepouliot/find_java_thread_cpu/README.md

   --username=USERNAME  Username of the owner of the process (default try to
                        find it)
-  --appenddate         If using a log file, append date to the file
+  --appenddate         If using a log file, append date to the file --mincpu=MINCPU      Don't get a stack if the CPU usager is less than %x
+                       (default to 0)

 ```